winglang/gtm/docs/use-cases/bots.md

 Before we get started, a few words about Wing.
 Wing is a new open-source framework for building serverless applications.
 Wing's mission is to offer the best serverless developer experience on the planet.
 One of the biggest pains people have when using serverless is that they constantly have to wait for deployments, and what I love most about Wing is the Wing Simulator which allows you to develop your entire serverless application without having to deploy anything on the cloud.
 Let's get started and you'll see what I mean.

 The Wing framework currently supports two programming languages: TypeScript and [Winglang](https://wing.cloud/winglang).
-For the purposes of this post, This post is available in both, so pick the one you love!
+This post is available in both, so pick the one you love! <links to both versions>

-So without further ado, brin in the BOTS!
+So without further ado, bring in the BOTS!

 ## Creating a new application